 (same in simplified and traditional Chinese)

-(For those who don’t want to deal with technicalities: “sh-ee-UN”, as though there is an additional “ee” sound in the middle of the word “shun”, emphasise on “UN”)
+(For those who don’t want to deal with technicalities: a rough guide of how to read this is “sh-ee-UN”, as though there is an additional “ee” sound in the middle of the word “shun”, emphasise on “UN”)

 The character for incense or aromatics was recorded as far back as the Shang Dynasty (~1600 – 1050 BCE).
 Below is the original Oracle bone inscription, and the earliest recorded Chinese writing for the character.
 Chinese is pictographic, so they are literally derived from original drawings of the thing being depicted.
 Do you see the container at the bottom, with the burning plants on top?
 And the very graphic pieces of ashes falling?
 Even after having evolved for thousands of years, the character today (香) keeps this structure of having something resembling an incense burner at the bottom, and burning incense with ashes on top.